Chapter 43:

 “Ri!”
 I cried out, racing over to her and looking at the wound.
 “Don’t die, don’t die, don’t die!”

 Placing a hand atop the hole in her gut, I could feel her weak pulse at the tip of my fingers and see a black and purple blight beginning to spread out from the site.
-Without time to grab a potion, I concentrated.
+Reaching into my bag, I withdrew a potion and quickly ripped the cork out with my blood-soaked fingers.
+I watched as the liquid drained from the bottle, passing her lips and disappearing from view.
+But the stubborn wound refused to heal.

-As Sharzin slid into position beside me, she uncorked a potion and began to pour it into Rionriv’s mouth.
+As I gooned the magic within me, Sharzin slid into position over the sorceress, where she uncorked a potion and began to pour it into Rionriv’s mouth.
 At the same moment, I released the wave of healing magic and watched as the grievous wound began to heal over.
-The contamination flared, retreating from her body and spilling out as a thick ichor across the ground.
+The contamination flared brightly under her skin, retreating from her body and spilling out as a thick ichor across the ground.

 “That’s a good sign!”
 I exclaimed as Rionriv gasped and sat up, ready to fire off her own magic.
 “Whoa, hey!
 Breathe, you’re okay now.”

-She panicked for a moment, grabbing her side before looking at me.
+She panicked for a moment, grabbing her side and looking at the wound.
+Rionriv's breathing gradually slowed before her gaze glanced my way.

 “Well, yeah?”
 Nodding to Sharzin and the empty potion bottle.
 “I mean, she helped too.”